Menu

 Trail Description

 Blueberry Island is only 4 acres, but it’s a fun place to explore.
-Trails lead in two directions — one to the top of a hill overlooking the river valley, and one along the island’s outer perimeter.
+Two short (0.1 mile) trails lead in two directions — one to the top of a hill overlooking the river valley, and one along the island’s outer perimeter.
 Be on the lookout for poison ivy!

 Habitats and Wildlife